|Nutrition Facts (per serving)|

 Thinly shred the meat.
 Squeeze dry the soaked mushrooms and discard any hard stalks.
-Thinly shred the mushrooms, bamboo shoots, vegetable and spring onions.
+Thinly shred the mushrooms, bamboo shoots, vegetables, and spring onions.

 Cook the noodles in boiling, salted water according to the instructions on the packet, then drain and rinse under cold water.
 Shake off excess water and place in a serving bowl.

 Bring the stock to the boil and pour over the noodles; keep warm.

 Heat the oil in a preheated wok, add about half the spring onions and all the meat; stir-fry for about 1 minute.

 Now add the vegetables (mushrooms and greens), stir-fry for another minute.
 Add the salt, brown sugar, light soy sauce, rice wine, and sesame oil.

 Pour the "dressing" over the noodles, garnish with the remaining spring onions and serve.